 - Non-dairy milk - Use any type (soy, pea, almond, oat, hemp); unsweetened is best for blood sugar balance.

-For more healthy breakfast and snacks, visit my Vegan Breakfast Recipes page.
+For more healthy breakfasts and snacks, visit my Vegan Breakfast Recipes page.

 📖 How to Make Chia Breakfast Pudding